Winter Driving and Your Wheelchair Van

 - And remember, if you're driving a lowered floor vehicle, your ground clearance is obviously lower take it slow!

 - Finally, two words: Remote start!

-Here are a few other must-haves when traveling in my handicap van:
+Here are a few other must-haves when traveling in a handicap van:

-- Make sure I have half a tank of gas at all times.
+- Make sure you have half a tank of gas at all times.